pinaxe1/CoralTPU-Dev-Board-Semantic-Segmentation-UNet/README.md

  Upload it to Coral Dev Board with cdp push model.edge.tflite <BR>

 ### Step08 Run the model on Coral Dev Board
-To run the model we use semantic_segmentation.py program from https://github.com/google-coral/pycoral/tree/master/examples <BR>
+To run the model we can use semantic_segmentation.py program from https://github.com/google-coral/pycoral/tree/master/examples <BR>
  I believe it is already installed on Coral Dev Board with Mendel Linux in /home/mendel/coral/pycoral/examples/semantic_segmentation.py
+ Or alternatively Step08_segmentation_timing_CoralTPU.py which is little easyer.
+It has model Name and input files hardcoded so easyer to run.
 <BR>
 <BR>